vaibhavi-28/DBMS-Project/README.md

 **Features**

-  - Make Groups
-  - Send group or personal messages
-  - send pictures
-  - emojis also supported
-  - users can join multiple groups and hence keep separate groups for different works.
+  - Provide stastic analysis to customer and sellers.
+  - For customers provide analysis of spending over various categories.
+  - For sellers provide analysis of sell ratio over various cities.

-**How it is different from other chat applications ?**
+**How it is different from other Online sites ?**

-  - You can make different groups for family/work.
-You can be a part of different groups at the same time.
-Based on ideology of Slack.
-  - Users in a group can interact with personal messages as well as have a group chat
-  - Having a different groups for different purposes helps to keep things organised.
+  - In other sites customers are usually buyes but in our project any customer can atc as seller and buyer as well.

 **Installation Guide :**

   1. download the zip file and extract it.
   2. copy and paste it in C://xampp/htdocs
   3. import database file in "ecom" databse in xampp
   4. open chrome type "localhost/Online-Shop" .